connectomicslab/connectomemapper3/docs/installation.rst

 You should see the docker image "connectomemapper-bidsapp" with tag "|release|" is now available.

+* You are ready to use the Connectome Mapper 3 BIDS App from the terminal.
+See its `commandline usage <usage.html>`_.

 The Connectome Mapper 3 BIDSApp Manager (GUI)
 ==============================================